-- 1. The blue LED and the amber charging LED will both glow steadily. - 2.
-Unplug the connector from the USB-C port.
-The amber LED will turn off. - 3.
-Unplug the charger from the electrical outlet (optional). - 4.
+- 1. Unplug the connector from the USB-C port on the device. - 2.
+Unplug the charger from the electrical outlet (optional). - 3.
 Tap the device's power button to turn the display on.

 Checking Battery Status Using a Button

 Some vocabulary files already include buttons for checking the battery status.
 For example: WordPower[®] offers the option from the last page of Groups, and MultiChat 15 offers the button on the Device Tools page from the second page of "Things".